Alkane: Branched alkanes

-Simple branched alkanes often have a common name using a prefix to distinguish them from linear alkanes, for example n-pentane, isopentane, and neopentane.
+Simple branched alkanes often have a common name using a prefix to distinguish them from linear alkanes, for example n-butane, isobutane (or i-butane) for the two isomers of butane and n-pentane, isopentane, neopentane for the three isomers of pentane.

 IUPAC naming conventions can be used to produce a systematic name.

 The key steps in the naming of more complicated branched alkanes are as follows: